Amuradiosa/OC-P10-wakyzzz/P10_01_xcode/README.md

 <img src="P10_01_xcode/Images/11.png" width="300">
 </p><br/>

-When the user tap on either act of kindness' actions, the sms app will launch and it will be filled with a randomly picked pre-compiled kind text.
+When the user tap on either act of kindness' actions, the sms app will launch and it will be filled with a randomly picked predetermined kind text.
 The user also can delay his/her promise and can be reminded two to four hours later through user notification.<br/>

 <p align="center">